apache/griffin/griffin-doc/proposal.md

 For near real time analysis, we consume data from messaging system, then our data quality model will compute our real time data quality metrics in our spark cluster. for data storage, we use time series database in our back end to fulfill front end request.

-**Griffin Service**:
+**Apache Griffin Service**:

-We have RESTful web services to accomplish all the functionalities of Griffin, such as register data-set, create data quality model, publish metrics, retrieve metrics, add subscription, etc. So, the developers can develop their own user interface based on these web serivces.
+We have RESTful web services to accomplish all the functionalities of Apache Griffin, such as register data-set, create data quality model, publish metrics, retrieve metrics, add subscription, etc. So, the developers can develop their own user interface based on these web serivces.

 ## Background
 At eBay, when people play with big data in Apache Hadoop (or other streaming data), data quality often becomes one big challenge.
 Different teams have built customized data quality tools to detect and analyze data quality issues within their own domain.
 We are thinking to take a platform approach to provide shared Infrastructure and generic features to solve common data quality pain points.
 This would enable us to build trusted data assets.